svitlana-tov/JSFunSpring2024/exercises/15-guessing-game/ReadMe.md

    Validate the player's input to ensure it's a number within the expected range.
 Prompt for re-entry if invalid.

 5. Game Over Condition
-   End the game once the player guesses correctly or exhausts their attempts.
+   End the game once the player guesses correctly.
 Optionally, offer a replay option.

 Additional Tips
 Use pseudocode to outline the game flow before coding.